 Time of Year

 The first difference is when the two of them take place.
 An internship usually takes place in the summer months.
 In other words, it takes place when the academic session is not going on.
 Therefore, students use their free time to gain work experience and earn some money.

-Externship opportunities go along with the academic session.
-They take place during the school year.
+Externship opportunities go along with the academic session, and they take place during the school year.

 Sometimes, educational institutions make it compulsory for students to go for an externship.
 Their reasons they’re helpful for students looking for working experience without missing any classes.

 Internships usually go on for several weeks.
 On average, you will find internships that last between two to three months.
-As a result, not every student can commit to months of interning.
-They can have various reasons for not being able to.
+As a result, not every student can commit to months of interning, and they can have various reasons for not being able to.

 But externships can be as short as a day.
 And some externships might also last the length of an entire semester.